0oSaraho0/pp4-kids-activity-site/README.md

 Testing was taken out to ensure a user could sign up to the website.
 Steps:
 - Navigate to [Kidsbored](https://kids-bored.herokuapp.com/)
-- Navigate to Register page
+- Navigate to the Register page
 - Enter User Name and Password, email is optional
 - Click Sign Up